wavefrontHQ/docs/pages/doc/integrations_gcp_overview.md

 ## Access Options

-Data flows from GCP to Tanzu Observability by Wavefront only if the account has the required access.
-You have several options, discussed in detail below:
+Data flows from GCP to Tanzu Observability only if the account has the required access.
+You have several options, discussed in detail below

 <table style="width: 100%;">
 <colgroup>